- Up to 3x points

 Cardholders earn 2 points per $1 on travel and dining expenses charged to the card, and 1 point per $1 for other purchases.
 When redeemed for travel through Chase's Ultimate Rewards portal, the points are worth 1.25 cents apiece.
 Because award travel is paid, it's not subject to the capacity controls and blackout dates that can make award bookings such a chore in traditional airline programs.
 Points may also be redeemed for gift cards or cash, in which case they're worth just 1 cent each.

-In addition to redeeming points for travel or cash, points may be converted 1:1 to miles or points in seven airline programs and four hotel programs.
+In addition to redeeming points for travel or cash, points may be converted 1:1 to miles or points in nine airline programs and four hotel programs.
 That transferability gives the card an extra degree of flexibility and value.

-Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases (1% when you buy plus an additional 1% when you pay), come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi Double Cash card.
+Unfortunately, two very good flat-rate cash-back cards, both of which rebate a solid 2 percent on all purchases (1% when you buy plus an additional 1% when you pay), come encumbered with foreign-transaction fees: a 1 percent fee for the Fidelity Rewards Visa Signature card, and a full 3 percent for the Citi® Double Cash Card.

 A solid alternative cash-back card for overseas travelers would be the Capital One Quicksilver Cash Rewards Credit Card.
 The card offers a 1.5 percent cash rebate on all purchases, with no earning limit or category restrictions.
 There's no annual fee, and it's a Visa, so it will be accepted widely.

 And lastly, for travelers looking for a perks-rich card, with a correspondingly high annual fee, there's the Citi®/AAdvantage® Executive World Elite Mastercard®.
 The card is linked to American's AAdvantage program, one of the largest airline loyalty programs, with an industry-leading roster of partner companies where miles may be earned and redeemed.